 In the Picture This: Building a Cell Phone Microscope photography science project, students take what they know about how a compound microscope works and apply it to the construction of a cellphone-based microscope using a 1 millimeter (mm) glass ball lens as the "objective lens" and a paper towel roll cardboard tube as the basis for the stand.
 (Note: The lens for this project is a specialty item that may need to be ordered.
 See below for thoughts on how you might experiment with the materials.)

 The build for this cellphone microscope is pretty straightforward.
 The challenge then is figuring out how to use it or how to improve it!

 Enacting the Engineering Design Process

 A basic cellphone microscope offers real-world functionality.
 But how can it be improved?
-In the Science Buddies procedure, you will need to order a specialty item for the lens.
+To do the Science Buddies Picture This: Building a Cell Phone Microscope project, you will need to order a specialty item for the lens.
 Are there alternatives to the glass ball that would make constructing a cellscope even easier and more affordable?
 This is the kind of questions researchers and engineers ask and explore during development, prototyping, and testing.
 To learn more about the Engineering Design Process, see this outline of the steps of the Engineering Method.

 Putting a Cellphone Microscope to Use

 Cholera and malaria are two examples of diseases portable microscopes can help scientists and doctors diagnose and identify in the field.
 What can you use your "cellscope" to zoom in on?
 With the information provided in the project and related resources, you can make your own slide sets to examine with your cellphone microscope.